 Your Cloud Environment VM will default to the workspace bucket region, but you can choose a different location in the configuration pane.
 To learn more, see Customizing where your data are stored and analyzed.

-Note that if you change the location from the value proposed by the UI, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.
+Note: If you change the location, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.